freedomjs/freedom-port-control/README.md

 It also automatically refreshes the mapping every two minutes, unless `false` is passed in as the last argument.

+You can also add a port mapping with a specific protocol:

 ```
-// Open a port with NAT-PMP
 portControl.openPortWithPmp(55555, 55555);
-// Open a port with PCP
 portControl.openPortWithPcp(55556, 55556);
-// Open a port with UPnP
 portControl.openPortWithUpnp(55557, 55557);
 ```

-All of these methods return the same promise as `addMapping`, and refreshes.
+All of these methods return the same promise as `addMapping`, and refreshes with the default final parameter.

 ### IP address